youssef-mansor/TheAgentCompany/workspaces/tasks/finance-qualified-bill-ask-for-reimburse/checkpoints.md

 ## Checkpoint 1 (1 point)

-Confirm the agent has accessed the provided receipt on nextcloud.
+Confirm the agent has accessed the provided receipt on owncloud.

 ## Checkpoint 2 (1 point)

-Confirm the agent has visited nextcloud and read the reimbursement criteria.
+Confirm the agent has visited owncloud and read the reimbursement criteria.

 ## Checkpoint 3 (1 point)